Edit this wiki page Follow

 Dark Souls

-Game » consists of 8 releases.
-First released on Oct 04, 2011
+Game » consists of 14 releases.
+Released Sep 22, 2011

-The Dark Souls wiki last edited by Gamer_152 on 05/10/13 05:27PM View full history
+Dark Souls last edited by SFGRD on 10/19/22 03:41AM View full history

 Overview

 Dark Souls is a dark fantasy action-RPG for the PS3, Xbox 360 and PC developed by FromSoftware.
 It is the spiritual successor to one of the company's previous titles, Demon's Souls.
 The game's working title was "Project Dark".
+It is the second game in the Souls franchise.

 FromSoftware self-published the game's Playstation 3 version in Japan, where it was released September 22, 2011.
-The Xbox 360 version will not be released there.
+The Xbox 360 version was not released in Japan.
 Namco Bandai is the publisher for both versions of the game in Western territories.
 They released the game in North America on October 4, 2011, and in Europe October 7, 2011.
 The Asian version of the game with English voice-acting and English and traditional Chinese subtitles was released on October 19th, 2011.
 In April 2012, a German game magazine preview surfaced, revealing a PC version with new Bosses coming in August of the same year.
 The Prepare to Die Edition was released worldwide for the PC on August 24th, 2012.
 The additional content, Artorias of the Abyss, came to consoles as downloadable content on October 23rd, 2012 for North America and a day later for other regions.

 The game (as with its predecessor) is known primarily for its difficulty, including very high combat lethality and scarce information provided to players.
 Dark Souls director, Hidetaka Miyazaki, has said that the primary "concepts behind Dark Souls are 'sense of achievement' and 'surprise of discovery' with difficulty merely being a means to these ends.
-Players who excise patience and critical-thinking are rewarded.
+Players who exercise patience and critical-thinking are rewarded.
 Dark Souls intentionally does not conform to many established game design conventions, such as maps and designated objectives, contributing to the game's divisive reputation.

-Story & World
+Story

 Seath the Scaleless, traitor of dragons.